 The Housing Authority of the City of Los Angeles (HACLA) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for two weeks in October 2017; and before that in October 2004.
+Applications were last accepted from October 16, 2017, until October 29, 2017.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.
 Applications were available online only.

 This waiting list had the following preferences: Live, work, or have been hired to work within the City of Los Angeles; and applicants who are veterans or have a household member who is a veteran of the US military, released from such military service under conditions other than dishonorable.